AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/proc.rst

 snapshot of a moment, you can see /proc/<pid>/smaps file and scan page table.
 It's slow but very precise.

-.. table:: Table 1-2: Contents of the status files (as of 4.19)
+.. table:: Table 1-2: Contents of the status fields (as of 4.19)

  ==========================  ===================================================
  Field                       Content